 Getting things done is a prerequisite to productivity.
 Ray Dalio explains how to enhance productivity with the 20/80 Rule in his brilliant post.
 Achieving more by doing less is even better.
 Some say it is an easily actionable insight for better productivity.
-Dropping the least important tasks diminishes mental charge and frees up time.
+Similar to the Eisenhower Prioritization philosophy, Dropping the least important tasks diminishes mental charge and frees up time.
 It may also help you to feel less stressed hence being even more productive and executing better.

 Feeling Overwhelmed And Not That Much Productive?